-This program is primarily aimed at personnel within the workplace that have been elected as Safety and Health Representatives.
+This course is primarily aimed at personnel within the workplace that have been elected as Safety and Health Representatives.
 However, managers and supervisors may also participate to gain knowledge of the requirements under the OSH Act and forge a better understanding of the roles and responsibilities of their Safety and Health Representative.

-The key objectives of the program are:
+The key objectives of the course are: